Yuyutsu01/Project_Aegis/README.md

 Evaluation focuses on **risk-adjusted performance**, not just raw returns:

-1. Cumulative Return
+1. Cumulative Return.
-2. Sharpe Ratio
+2. Sharpe Ratio.
-3. Sortino Ratio
+3. Sortino Ratio.
-4. Calmar Ratio
+4. Calmar Ratio.
-5. Maximum Drawdown
+5. Maximum Drawdown.
-6. Exposure Ratio
+6. Exposure Ratio.

 **Example:**
 Lower returns with a Sharpe ratio of **1.5** are preferred over higher returns with a Sharpe of **0.3**.